kagesenshi/blog/_posts/2021-02-22-install-virtualbox-fedora.md

 -------------------------------

 Packages governed in Fedora official repositories are subject to several legal and technical guideline.
-This mean, many software which are not 100% FOSS or not patent-encumbered would not be available in the official repositories because they would open the sponsors of Fedora to legal liability under the laws of United States.
+This mean, many software which are not 100% FOSS or patent-encumbered would not be available in the official repositories because they would open the sponsors of Fedora to legal liability under the laws of United States.